ABOUT

 6 - Please help us conserve energy: Don't burn the light outside

-your room after 10pm and turn off all lights, fans, and your air
+your room after 10pm; turn off all lights, fans, and your air

 conditioner when your room is unoccupied.